The Best Place to Go Apple Picking in Every State

 Arizona: Apple Annie’s, Wilcox

-You know it’s officially Fall when My-Oh-My Apple Pie Weekend rolls around at this Arizona orchard.
+You know it’s officially fall when My-Oh-My Apple Pie Weekend rolls around at this Arizona orchard.
 The annual event, held at the beginning of apple season in September, kicks off with an all-you-can-eat pancake breakfast (with apple pie syrup of course) and features wagon rides, a corn maze, and apple picking galore.
-Read the story of how apple pie came to be—and why it’s America’s favorite dessert.
+Check out these hilarious fall memes to kill time between activities.

 California: Willowbrook Apple Farm, Oak Glen